josh484/eCommerce-ranker/README.md

 * Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

 ## Installation
 In order to install the project simply click the green code button and download the file as a zip.
 Once downloaded simply right click on the file and unzip the folder.
+Then do a ```npm install``` on the command line. and then run the website using ```npm run dev``` and click the local host using ```ctrl + left``` click to run the webpage locally.
 ## Usage

 ## Licence
 This work is using the lisence: MIT
 ## Features
+- Search bar that takes in a product query
+- 2 APIs (Amazon and Ebay) that take in the searched query
+- The ranker takes in both API outputs and pushes them into array of objects and sort the objects out

 ## Questions